rishikksh20/CoaT-pytorch/README.md

 # CoaT: Co-Scale Conv-Attentional Image Transformers
-This repo contains PyTorch implementation of paper [Co-Scale Conv-Attentional Image Transformers](https://arxiv.org/abs/2104.06399)
-,this repo is not the official implementation.
+This repo contains PyTorch implementation of paper [Co-Scale Conv-Attentional Image Transformers](https://arxiv.org/abs/2104.06399) and this is not the official implementation.
 For official implementation please visit [here](https://github.com/mlpc-ucsd/CoaT).

 ![](model.PNG)